 - Get your stuff sorted out with the likes of Zomato and Talabat et al. People use them so you kinda have to be there.
 Just do it.

 - Get a website together.
 Keep it very simple, aim to sell with photos and please have both HTML and PDF versions of your menu available.
-And for the love of all that is beautiful in this world, please hire an SEO.
+And for the love of all that is beautiful in this world, please hire an SEO consultant in Dubai.
 Do not leave ‘getting found in Google’ to chance!

 - Get on Instagram.
 Facebook is important too and hey maybe even Twitter.
 Just know that you have to be consistent and fresh with social media.
 Leave it dormant for too long and it doesn’t make you look good.
 Got it? now get posting.
 Sell the sizzle, not the sausage!